 A “split-cour” is where a single anime season takes a multi-month break before resuming TV broadcasting.

 The second season of the Re:Zero anime has been confirmed to have 25 episodes in total.
 Re:Zero Season 2 Episode 13 will finish the first part on September 30, 2020.
-The anime will continue in 2021 with Re:Zero Season 2 Episode 14.
+The anime will continue in 2021 with Re:Zero Season 2 Episode 14 on January 6, 2021.

 The Re:Zero anime is being produced by animation studio White Fox, which is known for recent popular anime like Cautious Hero, Goblin Slayer, and Arifureta (partially).
 The studio outsources some of the work to Chinese companies, which is why the second season’s premiere was delayed due to COVID-19 and the 2020 SARS-COV-2 coronavirus pandemic.